msteenhagen/opera-ficta/fictionalworks.md

 This line of reasoning can only be confidently maintained when an over-generalisation is made.
 There is something right about this observation about particularity.
 Particulars are tied to an historical setting in a peculiar and intimate way.
 Think of a building.
 It is true that a _particular_ building erected in a fiction cannot be also erected in the actual world.
 It could be thought that at best we can make things that resemble the fictional entity.
 Or think of, indeed, Briony herself.

 Now of course we have already seen that a play is not just any sort of particular.
 It is repeatable.
 And it may be thought that its repeatability liberates it from its historical situation.
 I think this would be too quick, and I think that this is what the current objection brings out nicely.
-For even repeatable particulars can be confined to their historical setting in a way that confirms ET.
+For even repeatable particulars can be confined to their historical setting in a way that confirms the Encapsulation Thesis.
 Take an etching, for instance.
 This is what leads to the confidence of the claim that, even though a _repeatable particular_, _The Trial_ is necessarily bound to its historical setting (now fictional) and hence encapsulated in the fiction.

 I suggested that if you and I got together and tried, there seems to be no good reason why in principle we couldn't perform _The Trials of Arabella_, the play Briony wrote, right now in the very room we're in.
 The objection now is that there is such a reason: particulars, even repeatable ones, are tied to their historical setting in a way that confines them to it.
 In the end, it seems, particularity trumps even repeatability.